-Isobel Clark praised "Andre Journel and others at Fontainebleau who taught her what she knows about the theory of The theory of Regionalized variables".
-So she is a dependent thinker.
+Isobel Clark praised "Andre Journel and others at Fontainebleau who taught her all she knows about the theory of The theory of Regionalized variables".
+So she is a dependent thinker!
 She stripped the factor 2 off df=2(n-1) degrees of freedom for "mathematical convenience"!
-Why didn't she apply Fisher's F-test to verify whether her hypothetical uranium concentrations display a significant degree of spatial
+She didn't apply Fisher's F-test to verify whether or not her set of hypothetical uranium concentrations displays a significant degree of spatial

 dependence within her sample space?
-Her set is randomly distributed within this sample space!
+Dr Clark's set is randomly distributed within her sample space!

 Dr Andre G Journel, Matheron's most